Rush Limbaugh, having more fun than a human being should be all I have because I am doing what I was born to do.

 They're not real people.

-There's they're not lives that have been.
+They're not lives that have.

-And I'm just not talking about unemployed, Rush.
+And I'm just not talking about unemployed rush.

 I'm talking about people that are just trying to survive.

-You know, do the congressmen do the senators fill their car up with gas.
+You know, do the congressmen, do the senators fill their car up with gas?

 Do they know what it costs to put a kid through college?